TahaTesser/codemagic_ios_templates/README.md

 # codemagic_ios_template

-Flutter Codemagic iOS Template
+This repository is a starting point to setup `codemagic.yaml` configuration to build and publish a native iOS app on Codemagic.

 ## Getting Started

-This project is a starting point for a Flutter application.

 1. Clone this repository or copy the [codemagic.yaml](./codemagic.yaml) file and add it to your existing native iOS project.